 - provide information on the victim’s rights and the institution’s responsibilities regarding orders of protection, no-contact orders, restraining orders, or orders issued by a court or by the institution.

 The following persons have been designated as official Confidential Advisors at McNeese:

 Dr. Twila Sterling Guillory – College of Nursing and Health

 Dr. Dena Matzenbacher – McNeese Professor and Department Head of Psychology

-- If a student discusses the incident with faculty or staff, wit the exception of the Counseling Center or Infirmary, the faculty or staff member is obligated to report the incident.
+If a student discusses the incident with faculty or staff – with the exception of the Counseling Center or Student Health Services – the faculty or staff member is obligated to report the incident.

 In the immediate aftermath of sexual misconduct such as a sexual assault or rape, medical card and the collection of physical evidence are very important.
 The alleged victim should not shower, bathe, or change clothes and may be taken to the hospital emergency room or Student Health Services.